Arya-LL/Arya-LL.github.io/src/content/blog/Spotify Playlist Manager Overview.md

 Because my music taste isn't unimodal, I can't just have one big playlist and put it on shuffle.
 If I'm in the car with friends, I'm skipping all the breakcore and hyperpop.
 If I'm trying to hunker down and burn through work, I'm skipping all the indie rock songs.
 I also always inevitably get tired of maintaining multiple playlists, and am now left with a huge graveyard of unused playlists.

 ## How to solve the problem

-This project is my attempt at creating a tool that creates the auto-generated playlists of my dreams, with an added bonus of being a playlist maintainer.
-Once set up, a user can just add songs to their liked songs and my playlist manager will auto-sort those songs into the correct playlist.

 A simple solution to this would be to create playlists split by genre, where we create one playlist for each genre (or user defined genre grouping) found in the liked songs.
 This approach, however, was not granular enough for me and I would disagree with some of the classifications.